-- 1 A wartime veteran totally disabled by a nonservice-connected illness or accident (Category 2). - The veteran must also: - ❖ Be an owner of a homestead, on or before January 1 of the year for which the application is made (Reg.
-45-002.17); - Own and occupy the homestead January 1 through August 15; - ❖ Have qualifying household income see Table III; and - ❖ File a Form 458 and an income statement.
+1. A wartime veteran totally disabled by a nonservice-connected illness or accident (Category 2).
+The veteran must also:

+- Be an owner of a homestead, on or before January 1 of the year for which the application is made (Reg.
+45-002.17); - Own and occupy the homestead January 1 through August 15; - Have qualifying household income see Table Page 5; and - File a Form 458 and an income statement.
 For the first year, include a completed Certification of Disability for Homestead Exemption, Form 458B, or a certification of disability from the VA.
 All forms must be filed with the county assessor after February 1 and on or before June 30 each year.
 If Form 458B or certification of disability from the VA is not filed with the county assessor for the first year's filing, the veteran will not qualify for the homestead exemption for that year.
-Such certification shall not be required in succeeding years if no change in status has occurred, except that the county assessor or the Tax Commissioner may request such certification to verify that no change in status has occurred.
+Such certification shall not be required in succeeding years if no change in status has occurred, except that the county assessor or the Tax Commissioner may request such certification to verify that there has been no change

-2 A veteran receiving compensation from the U.S. VA because of a 100% disability that was service-connected.
+2. A veteran receiving compensation from the U.S. VA because of a 100% disability that was service-connected.
 This homestead is 100% exempt regardless of homestead value and income level (Category 4).
+The veteran must also: